nathalie-tate/tweetScraping/README.md

 other than English.
 1,341 Tweets were categorized in this manner.
 Approximately 70% of the classified Tweets were Positive.

+## File Structure

+The full text of all Tweets should be located in `tweets/`.
+Uncategorized Tweets should be located in `tweets/train/`.
+Categorized Tweets should be located in either `tweets/test/pos/` or `tweets/test/neg/` as appropriate.

 ## Model Building

 Every Categorized Tweet had all punctuation removed.
 Other UTF-8 characters,